 The Pareto Principle Explained

-The Pareto Principle, maybe better known as the 80/20 Rule, is a way to use your time effectively so you get more done and are working on the right activities.
+The Pareto Principle, perhaps better known as the 80/20 Rule, is a way to use your time effectively so you get more done and are working on the right activities.
 In a nutshell, the principle says that approximately 20% of your effort yields 80% of your results.
 Likewise, the reverse is also true.
 There are tasks that take 80% effort, yet only yield 20% of your results.
 The goal, obviously, is to determine which tasks are which.

 The easiest and fastest fastest way to achieve your outcomes and reach your potential is to streamline your action items.
 Some tasks that don’t make the cut (don’t yield 80%) can be ignored as unimportant, while others may still need doing, but not necessarily by you.
 Those 20% yield tasks that still need to be completed can be outsourced so you are free to complete the creative tasks you are best at.